mikefd097021/rk-3568/Boot from SD Card_en.md

    > ⚠️ Double-check that you have selected the correct SD card, as selecting the wrong device could lead to data loss on other storage devices.

 3. Enable the SD Boot function
-   > This step is crucial as it makes the SD card bootable
+   > This step is crucial because it makes the SD card bootable.

    <div align="center">
       <img src="https://github.com/mikefd097021/rk-3568/blob/main/res/02.png?raw=true" alt="Enable SD Boot">